3901 Rainbow Boulevard

-The KU Liver Center Tissue Bank is a human liver tissue depository and supplier for biomedical research at the University of Kansas Medical Center.
+The KUMC Liver Center Biorespository is a human liver tissue biorepository and supplier for biomedical research at the University of Kansas Medical Center.
 This important resource was established in 2008 as a fundamental component of the University of Kansas quest for excellence in medical research.
-The KULCTB serves as a meeting point between basic research and medical care, building the foundation for our emphasis in hepatic translational research at the KU Liver Center.
+The KUMC Liver Center Biorepository serves as a meeting point between basic research and medical care, building the foundation for our emphasis in hepatic translational research at the KUMC Liver Center.

-The KULCTB serves the University of Kansas Medical Center by providing channels for the procurement, storage, distribution, and study of human liver tissue.
-It currently receives support from the University of Kansas Medical Center and the University of Kansas Hospital.
+The KUMC Liver Center Biorepository serves the University of Kansas Medical Center by providing channels for the procurement, storage, distribution, and study of human liver tissue.
+It currently receives support from the University of Kansas Medical Center School of Medicine and The University of Kansas Health System.
 Current activities and services include collecting and banking freshly-frozen tissue specimens from excess surgical material in liver transplants, resections and biopsies, processing and banking blood, serum and urine, maintaining a sample database with extensive clinical and pathological data, and coordinating patient consent.
 Isolated RNA, DNA and protein may also be available upon request.
-The KULCTB can provide a variety of tissue types including but not limited to:
+We can provide a variety of tissue types including but not limited to:

-Investigators are encouraged to contact the KULCTB (email@example.com) to assess the general options, feasibility, and availability of tissue samples.
+Investigators are encouraged to contact us at email@example.com to assess the general options, feasibility, and availability of tissue samples.
 We are committed to the protection of patient confidentiality.

-To ensure expedited processing of your request, all new requesters should complete the following request forms and electronically submit them to the KULCTB.
+To ensure expedited processing of your request, all requesters should complete the survey

-Each request is reviewed by the KU Liver Tissue Bank Director, Steven Weinman, M.D., Ph.D., to ensure appropriate and equitable distribution of resources.
+Each request is reviewed by the KUMC Liver Center Director, Steven Weinman, M.D., Ph.D., to ensure appropriate and equitable distribution of resources.

-Please submit all request forms to the KULCTB at firstname.lastname@example.org
+Please direct any questions to the KUMC Biorepostory at firstname.lastname@example.org